tookhan1/SQL-Sakila-Database-Activity/README.md

 # SQL-Sakila-Database-Activity
 This is a project to demonstrate my SQL competency by using data from the Sakila sample database in MySQL Workbench.

-# SQL Projects
+# SQL Competency

-Here is what my projects will demonstrate
+## Here is what my projects will demonstrate:

 * Queries and clauses such as inserting comments, INNER JOIN, LOWER, UPPER, Using aliases "AS" and much more